-If the above is in place, executable code in the MBR selects an active partition and passes control there, so it can start loading the standard files (COMMAND.COM, NTLDR, BOOTMGR, ...) depending on the OS and the file system type on that partition.
+If all of the conditions mentioned above are met, the executable code in the MBR selects the active partition and passes control to it, so it can start loading the standard files (COMMAND.COM, NTLDR, BOOTMGR...), depending on the OS and the file system type on that partition.

 A more serious situation exists if your computer will start and cannot see a drive partition*.
 For the partition to be visible to the Operating System the following conditions must apply:

 If the above conditions are true, the Operating System can read the partition or physical drive parameters and display the drive in the list of the available drives.

 If the file system is damaged (Root areas on FAT12/FAT16/FAT32/exFAT, or Master File Table (MFT) records on NTFS) the drive's content might not be displayed and we might see errors like "MFT is corrupted", or "Drive is invalid" ...

 If this is the case it is less likely that you will be able to restore your data in full.
 Do not despair, as there may be some tricks or tips to display some of the residual entries that are still safe, allowing you to recover your data to another location.

 Physical partition recovery.
 The goal is to identify the problem and write information to the proper place on the hard drive (to MBR and Boot Sectors) so that the partition becomes visible to the Operating System again.

 This can be done using manual Disk Editors along with proper guidelines or using partition recovery software, designed specifically for this purpose.